brikis98/yevgeniy-brikman-homepage/_posts/2008-05-25-weight-lifting.md

 So when you nonchalantly use this excuse in front of someone who has spent hundreds of hours working their ass off at a gym, it's like a slap to the face.
-Either you're insulting them because they haven't gotten huge despite their efforts  - where as you, in your grand arrogance, would grow like mario on mushrooms just from signing up for a gym membership...
+Either you're insulting them because they haven't gotten huge despite their efforts  - whereas you, in your grand arrogance, would grow like mario on mushrooms just from signing up for a gym membership...
 Or you're directly telling them you don't want to look anything like them.
 Way to go.